polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/011-stable-zero123/README.md

 ### Notes on Score Jacobian Chaining (SJC)

-To enhance our understanding of the paper, let's dissect the concept of Score Jacobian Chaining (SJC) and its role in 3D reconstruction:
+🧐 _This section is not in the paper.
+To enhance our understanding of the paper, let's dissect the concept of Score Jacobian Chaining (SJC) and its role in 3D reconstruction._

 **Background**